goldbergyoni/javascript-testing-best-practices/readme.md

 ### Written By Yoni Goldberg

 - A JavaScript & Node.js consultant
-- 📗 [Testing Node.js & JavaScript From A To Z](https://www.testjavascript.com) - My comprehensive online course with more than [10 hours of video](https://www.testjavascript.com), 14 test types and more than 40 best practices
+- 📗 [Testing Node.js & JavaScript From A To Z](https://www.testjavascript.com) - My comprehensive online course with more than [7 hours of video](https://www.testjavascript.com), 14 test types and more than 40 best practices
 - [Follow me on Twitter](https://twitter.com/goldbergyoni/)
+- [Next workshop: Verona, Italy 🇮🇹, April 20th])(https://2022.jsday.it/workshop/nodejs_testing.html)

 <br/>